frankieliu/algorithms/leet/leet.md

 : pointer points to added node, and added node points to pointer.next : pointer.next, added_node.next, added_node = added, pointer.next, added_node.next
 : note pointer doesn't move

+1353 Maximum Number of Events That Can Be Attended
+: simple iterate through the days
+: each day decide which intervals are valid (intervals are sorted by start date) : put each interval in a heap on end date, pick the one with smallest end date : harder to implement: pick the first day available from sorted interval list : add any intervals with the same start day into the heap : pick the one with smallest end day
+: as you remove the one with smallest end day, advance d to next day : remove any items in the heap with end time smaller than d (day to consider)

+48 Rotate Image
+: Rotate by 90 is the same as transpose (reflect i==j, and mirror i == mid)